CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 `https://-IP-ADDRESS/welcome`

-1. Enter a Site Name - a unique name for the CycleCloud.
+If you get a warning, potential security risk ahead, click on Advanced, then accept risk and continue.

-CycleCloudCMAQ
+1. Enter a Site Name - a unique name for the CycleCloud. example CycleCloudHostApplicationManager

 2. Read and click that you agree to the CycleCloud Software License Agreement

 ![CycleCloudMarketPlace Scheduler Node](../../azure_web_interface_images/Azure_CycleCloud_Step2.png)

 3. Create your CycleCloud Administrator Account.
-Use the same username that you used for the scheduler node.
+This requires a public rsa key. <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys">Instructions for creating this are available here</a>

 Figure 14.
 Web Interface to CycleCloud - connect using the ip address for the Scheduler Node above http://-IP-ADDRESS/welcome
 ![Web Interface to CycleCloud](../../azure_web_interface_images/Cyclecloud-ea_Virtual_Machine.png)